 All applicants are asked to report (in the Supplementary Application Questionnaire) the results of all AS and A Level modules taken to date, whether certificated or not.
 Colleges won't make unconditional offers on the basis of AS Level grades alone.

-The typical conditional A Level offer for 2014 entry will be A*AA (some applicants may be set lower offers or more challenging ones.
-Applicants may be required to achieve the A* in a particular subject depending on individual circumstances.
+Some applicants may be set lower offers or more challenging ones.
+Applicants may be required to achieve A* in a particular subject(s) depending on individual circumstances.

-- Critical Thinking: Please note that A Level Critical Thinking isn't considered an acceptable third A Level subject for any course at Cambridge.
+- Critical Thinking – please note that A Level Critical Thinking isn't considered an acceptable third A Level subject for any course at Cambridge.
 While it is regarded as a worthwhile addition to your portfolio of qualifications as a fourth AS or A Level subject, it's unlikely to be part of a conditional offer.

 For further information read our facts about GCSE and AS/A Level requirement.

-- Architecture: a good portfolio is required, and an ability to draw.
+- Architecture – a good portfolio is required, and an ability to draw.
 An interest in the history of art is helpful.
-Mathematics is needed at least to good GCSE standard.
+Mathematics is needed at least to good GCSE standard

-- Computer Science: A Level Mathematics is required.
+- Computer Science: A Level Mathematics is required

-- Economics: A Level Mathematics is required.
+- Economics – A Level Mathematics is required

-- Engineering: A Level Mathematics is required.
+- Engineering – A Level Mathematics is required

-- Law: applicants should ensure they have studied a logic-based subject (eg Mathematics, a science, a modern or classical language) as well as a discursive subject (such as History).
+- Law – applicants should ensure they have studied a logic-based subject (eg Mathematics, a science, a modern or classical language) as well as a discursive subject (such as History)

-- Mathematics: an Access to HE Diploma is not sufficient preparation.
+- Mathematics – an Access to HE Diploma is not sufficient preparation.

-- Music: at least grade 5 piano is required.
+- Music – at least grade 5 piano is required

-- Natural Sciences: A Level Mathematics is required for the Physical Sciences and recommended for the Biological Sciences.
-(Although there are courses designed for those without A Level Mathematics, the better applicants' mathematical ability is before they come to Cambridge, the better they will get on.)
+- Natural Sciences – A Level Mathematics is required for the Physical Sciences and recommended for the Biological Sciences.
+(Although there are courses designed for those without A Level Mathematics, the better applicants' mathematical ability is before they come to Cambridge, the better they will get on)